-Elizabeth Bettendorf Bowman is a director, teacher, and arts administrator from Wahoo, Nebraska.
+Elizabeth Bettendorf Bowman (she/her) is a theatre artist dedicated to making the arts truly accessible.
 Since graduating from Northwest Missouri State University in 2012, she has made Kansas City her home and has worked at several area not-for-profit companies.
 She received her Master of Arts in Theatre from the University of Missouri-Kansas City and is a faculty member at Benedictine College where she teaches theatre courses.
+She has also taught for Kansas City Kansas Community College at the Fort Leavenworth correctional facilities.

-Elizabeth has trained in the Suzuki-Viewpoints method of acting with the New York based SITI Company.
-As an active teaching artist, Elizabeth has taught classes in sketch comedy, creative drama, scene study, improvisation, auditioning, Elizabethan history, stage combat, and beginning text analysis for the Coterie Theatre and Heart of America Shakespeare Festival.
-As a director and administrator, Elizabeth has worked at such companies as the Coterie Theatre, Act ONE Theatre Academy, Corbin Theatre, KC Fringe, Metropolitan Ensemble Theatre of Kansas City, and Kansas City Repertory Theatre.
+As a director and administrator, Elizabeth has worked at such companies as the Kansas City Repertory Theatre, Coterie Theatre, Metropolitan Ensemble Theatre, Act ONE Theatre Academy, Corbin Theatre, and KC Fringe.
 Through her work in theatre education and outreach, Elizabeth was inspired to create a theatre which reaches all corners of the diverse Kansas City community.
 By producing free theatre, Elizabeth hopes to foster the creativity of our citizens and explore the truly global nature of the Kansas City region.

 Nathan Bowman, Ph.D. –Producing Artistic Director

-Dr. Nathan Bowman is a theatre artist and musician from Kansas City, MO.
+Nathan Bowman (he/him) is a theatre artist from Kansas City, MO.
 Embracing an interdisciplinary approach to theatre, Nathan holds a Master of Arts in Religious Studies and his doctorate (PhD) in Theatre from the University of Kansas.

 Nathan has worked professionally in the Kansas City area for over a decade and has trained at both the New York based SITI Company and at Second City in Chicago.
 As an actor and technician, Nathan has worked in several area theatre, film, and television productions, including several years at Kansas City Repertory Theatre.
-Nathan has worked internationally in Montreal and in Greece as an actor and director, most recently directing his adaption of The Trojan Women at the Ancient Theatre of Oiniades and working with the Athens Institute of Education and Research.
+Nathan has worked internationally in Montreal and in Greece as an actor and director, most recently directing Hippolytus at the Ancient Theatre of Messene and working with the Athens Institute of Education and Research.
 By producing free theatre, Nathan hopes to create an open space for intercultural exchange and imaginative new ways of telling stories.

 Prisca Jebet Kendagor –Resident Playwright